dongqi-DQ/GEO4PALM/README.md

 ```
 python visulalise_PALM_domains.py [namelist_file]
 ```
+This can be done before static files are created.

 ### flat terrain and precursor run
 Once a static driver is used, all the PALM domains in the simulation requires static drivers.
 In case a flat terrain static driver and/or precursor run static driver are required, users may run `static_to_flat.py`.
 ```
 python static_to_flat.py [static_file] [nx,ny]
 ```

+### water temperature
+The water temperature is derived using monthly mean of ERA5 SST data for 2019.
+The month of the year is derived from `origin_time` in the namelist.
+The location to take SST data depends on `centlat` and `centlon` in the namelist.

 Note that this requires no urban variables (e.g. buildings and streets) in the input static driver.
 If precursor run is not required, users do not need to specify `nx` and `ny`.